akka/akka/akka-docs/src/main/paradox/guide/modules.md

 The Singleton module can be used to solve these challenges:

 * How to ensure that only one instance of a service is running in the whole cluster.
-* How to ensure that the service is up even if the system hosting it currently crashes or shut down during the process of scaling down.
+* How to ensure that the service is up even if the system hosting it currently crashes or shuts down during the process of scaling down.
 * How to reach this instance from any member of the cluster assuming that it can migrate to other systems over time.

 ### Cluster Publish-Subscribe